escowin/vvh-financial/README.md

 ## Screenshots

-  For the sole use of VVH Financial.
+  For the sole professional use of VVH Financial.

 ## Usage